isabo/hyperapp-custom-element/README.md

 });
 ```

-If your component has an on<event> attributes and/or dispatches events, a
+If your component has 'on\<event\>' attributes and/or dispatches events, a
 convenient `dispatchEventEffect` effect is exported from the module.
 This effect
 should receive a properties object with an `eventType` property and an
 `eventInit` property, which correspond to arguments of CustomEvent constructor,